Israel in the Eurovision Song Contest 2015

-Israel participated in the Eurovision Song Contest 2015 with the song "Golden Boy", written by Doron Madali.
-The song was performed by Nadav Guedj.
-Israeli broadcaster Israel Broadcasting Authority (IBA) collaborated with the commercial broadcaster Keshet in order to select the Israeli entry for the 2015 contest in Vienna, Austria.
+Israel was represented at the Eurovision Song Contest 2015 with the song "Golden Boy", written by Doron Medalie and performed by Nadav Guedj.
+The Israeli broadcaster Israel Broadcasting Authority (IBA) collaborated with the commercial broadcaster Keshet in order to select the Israeli entry for the 2015 contest in Vienna, Austria.
 The reality singing competition HaKokhav HaBa ("The Next Star"), which was organised by Keshet, was used to select the artist that would represent Israel.
 Nadav Guedj emerged as the winner of the competition in a final that took place in February 2015.
 The song "Golden Boy" was later internally selected as the song Guedj would perform at Eurovision and was presented to the public in March 2015.